JacksonKuo/blog/_posts/2026-6-14-gh-action-zizmor.markdown

 2. `pedantic` - code smell, non-actionable
 3. `auditor` - everything

+# Template Injection Remediation

-# Auto-Fix
+#### Auto-Fix
 How does auto-fix work ([auto-fixing-results](https://docs.zizmor.sh/usage/#auto-fixing-results))?
 Auto-fix has different modes:
 * `--fix` default safe mode
 * `--fix=unsafe-only` often correct, but require review
 * `--fix=all` both safe and unsafe fixes

-It seems like template injection type rules fall under the unsafe type of fix.
-Running the default `--fix` returns: `No fixes available to apply (3 held back by safe mode).
-Use --fix=unsafe-only or --fix=all to apply unsafe fixes.`.
+It seems like template injection type rules fall under the unsafe fix type.
+Running the default `--fix` on a injectable workflow returns: `No fixes available to apply (3 held back by safe mode).
+Use --fix=unsafe-only or --fix=all to apply unsafe fixes`.

-Original
+Example - Original
 {% raw %}
 ```yaml
 name: zizmor-template-inject